fatihtsp/FastBase64_EncDec/README.md

 The actual proje motivating is at https://github.com/lemire/fastbase64
 SIMD-accelerated base64 codecs.

 This is a Delphi port to Lemire's project from C code.
+This project is still in-development stage, but first test are very promising.

 Copyright (c) 2022 Fatih Taşpınar, fatihtsp@gmail.com
 All rights reserved.